daviscook477/ToaMistakeTracker/README.md

 * **Guardians boulder** damage 645p 305gfx
 * **Olm falling crystal** (Transition Phase) damage 1357 1358 1447gfx 1357gfx / 1358gfx falling crystal beetween first phases
 * **Olm falling crystal** (Head Phase) damage 1353gfx falling crystal attack
+* **Lizardman Shamans poison blob** damage 1293p
+* **Muttadiles baby** reset
+* **Muttadiles mother** reset
+* Does the logic for only counting ice demon/vasa mistakes if the hit is > 0 work? yes!!
+* **Olm crystal bomb** damage 29766 40gfx
+* Does the olm falling crystal have some gfx appear on the tick it deals damage? yes -> great use that, no -> probably use the projectile id
+* What is the falling crystal projectile id vs gfx id
+* Why isn't the crystal burst detection working? -> the gfx appears after the player has already been pushed to a different tile so now I just detect it with the animation change

 Issues: Taking damage is sometimes not a mistake (though I think this is exclusively dependent on whether or not vengeance is up)